rahman-ashik/Demo-Game-Server/readme.md

 - Asif Talukder #23520477

 To run :
-	compile frist from the terminal :
+	compile first from the terminal :

 		javac Connect4.java